Wingkelinks/hide_and_chic_MSP4/README.md

   - Add, update and delete product reviews

 <span id="features-future"></span>

 ## FUTURE FEATURES

-- Pagination
+- Pagination/View More button on products page - particularly if more products were present in database
 - Contact page
 - Advanced payment features eg. AfterPay, Google and Apple Pay
 - A blog app
+- An average rating functionality on products

 ---